ojmakke/YANNI/README.md

 To evaluate the network output for the input vector [0.2, 0.9]

+Now suppose that you trained your network, but now you want to reinitialize it.
+Type:

+    retrain

+After you train your network, you may want to validate an entire set of data.
+You can use:

+    validate(inputfile, outputfile)

+The results will be written in the output file

 # Next Release
 Refactor the code structure.
 Since basic capabilities are now available and provide a use, it is good time to organize the code to allow addition of features quickly.